-An employee communicating frustration is often the very first "sign" disengagement is coming.
+An employee communicating a general frustration is often the very first "sign" disengagement is coming.

 Bottom line: every piece of employee feedback is important, regardless of how it's delivered.

 Be attentive to what your employees are telling you.
 The earlier management intervenes, the better.
-It's not the issue itself (ex. low pay) that causes an employee to disengage fully; it's managements' lack of action that prompts workers to detach.
+It's not the issue itself (ex. low pay) that causes an employee to disengage fully; it's management's lack of action that prompts workers to detach.

 At this stage, the employee feels disempowered.
 As a result, they begin to check out.

-That said, more precise methods exist to measure how engaged an employee is at work, such as with anonymous Pulse Surveys.
+That said, more precise methods exist to measure how engaged an employee is at work, such as with Pulse Surveys.
 Be mindful, however, even though these surveys are anonymous, employees may not be candid when filling them out.

 That's why a great manager should combine the power of data and intuition to make a proper diagnosis.
 When it comes to managing humans — with complex needs and nuanced emotions — your gut is often the best barometer.

 In short, when something feels "off," your instincts should ring an internal alarm.
 Good managers should be in tune with their internal alarm and know when it's time to step in.

-When identifying disengaged employees at any point on the spectrum of disengagement, managers must ask themselves some questions before jumping to solutions.
+When identifying disengaged employees at any point on the spectrum of disengagement, managers should ask themselves some questions before jumping to solutions.

 The most important thing to consider is if the employee’s attitude and behaviour are impacted by something outside of the organization’s control.